timelygator/TimelyGator/docs/sprint/Sprint3.md

 ## New Functionality

 ### Frontend
-- F1 - Started off with a bit of e2e testing and some real-time updation feature retention
+- Started off with a bit of e2e testing and some real-time updation feature retention
-- F2 - Testing API call behaviours manually to identify trend of data fetching and amking modifcations accordingly
+- Testing API call behaviours manually to identify trend of data fetching and amking modifcations accordingly
+- Persistent theme changes allows user to change website aesthetics.

 ### Backend
 - F1